 About one in four women living in Britain give birth by cesarean section.
 It is possible to choose a planned cesarean in the UK; should your doctor be unwilling to perform the operation, they should refer you to a doctor who will.

 Expats living in the UK can access a range of maternity services through the NHS.
-These include consulting with GPs, obstetrics and gynaecology professionals, as well as cervical screenings, emergency surgery, and so on.
-You can find a doctor in your local area on the NHS website or ask your GP to recommend a hospital that provides maternity services in your area.
+These include consulting with GPs, obstetrics, and gynecology professionals, as well as cervical screenings, emergency surgery, and so on.
+You can find a doctor in your local area on the NHS website.
+You can also ask your GP to recommend a hospital that provides maternity services in your area.

-Once you have decided which specialist and hospital you want to attend, you can either book an appointment through your GP while you are at the surgery, or online through the NHS e-Referral Service; using the appointment request letter from your GP.
-You can also phone the NHS e-Referral Service line on 0345 608 8888 (open Monday to Friday, 8am to 8pm, and weekends and bank holidays, 8am to 4pm).
+Once you decide which specialist and hospital you want to attend, you can either book an appointment through your GP while you are at the surgery, or online through the NHS e-Referral Service; using the appointment request letter from your GP.
+You can also phone the NHS e-Referral Service line on 0345 608 8888 (open Monday to Friday, 08:00 to 20:00, and weekends and bank holidays, 08:00 to 16:00).

 Alternatively, for medical advice on specific maternity or women’s health issues, you can attend a well woman clinic, which many general practitioners provide.
 Here you may be seen by a female doctor or practice nurse, who can help with issues such as emergency contraception or other questions you may have about having a baby in the UK.